Fluffernuttersandwich/Borscht/InstallationGuide.md

 If you want to donate a copy from a different Platform like GOG, or help me figure it out, I'd be grateful.

-## ⚙️ System Requirements

-- Windows 10 / 11 (I do not currently support Linux installations)

-If you can comfortably run vanilla **S.T.A.L.K.E.R.
-2**, you should have a reasonable starting point for Borscht.

-Some optional mods may be more demanding than the vanilla game.

-### Recommended

--   SSD strongly recommended
--   16 GB RAM minimum; more is recommended for S.T.A.L.K.E.R.
-2
--   Enough free disk space for S.T.A.L.K.E.R.
-2, Borscht, and Wabbajack download archives

 ------------------------------------------------------------------------